 - Women's Resource and Action Center (for faculty, other instructors, staff, students, or visitors);

-- Rape Victim Advocacy Program, Linn Street Place (certified victim advocates) (for faculty, other instructors, staff, or students);
+- Rape Victim Advocacy Program, 108 River Street (certified advocates) (for faculty, other instructors, staff, or students);

-Representatives of these offices or other support persons may accompany an alleged victim during the investigation process if the alleged victim so desires.
+Representatives of these offices or other support persons may accompany an impacted party during the investigation process if the impacted party so desires.